Iranian Journal of War and Public Health

 Rights and permissions

-Methods: Employing a comprehensive mixed-methods approach, the study integrates a literature review of global best practices in healing architecture, expert consultations involving architects, psychologists, and PTSD patients, as well as on-site analyses of existing rehabilitation facilities within Iran.
+Instrument & Methods: Employing a comprehensive mixed-methods approach, the study integrated a literature review of global best practices in healing architecture, expert consultations involving architects, psychologists, and post-traumatic stress disorder patients, as well as on-site analyses of existing rehabilitation facilities within Iran.

 Keywords: